blurpy/kouchat.net/help/user-guide-desktop.md

 Topic | Opens a popup displaying the current topic, with the option of changing it.
 If the topic is set as empty, it will be removed.
 Minimize | Minimizes KouChat to the system tray, if the system has a system tray.
 Otherwise, it's minimized to the taskbar.

+Hover the mouse over the buttons for tooltips.

 ### Input field